Iakobs/godot-play-game-services/README.md

 The main page for Game Services is [this one](https://developers.google.com/games/services).
 There you can find the [Guides](https://developers.google.com/games/services/common/concepts/achievements) section and the [Reference](https://developers.google.com/games/services/reference) section, which contains the technical documentation of their API.

 When it comes to Google Play Console, the main page is [here](https://developer.android.com/distribute/console), but the Google Play Game Services documentation also provides a good setup guide [here](https://developers.google.com/games/services/console/enabling).

+## Contact me
+If you have any questions or want to propose changes, features, or found a bug, please feel free to [open an issue](https://github.com/Iakobs/godot-play-game-services/issues/new).

+I try to answer in the same day and provide all help I can, even if it's out of scope of the plugin, like guiding over some Google configurations, etc.

+Please, be kind and respectful when creating issues.